 Leaders who haven't been to Spree SW before will find it helpful to download the 'Spree SW Leaders' Guide' from the Downloads page.

-The activities planned for Spree SW 2016 are given on the Programme page - look for the green box.
-This is a provisional list and more may be added nearer the event once a better idea of expected numbers is known.
+The activities planned for Spree SW 2017 are given on the Programme page of this website.
+This is a provisional list, subject to weather and other constraints, and more may be added nearer to the event once a better idea of expected numbers is known.

 We will have some free spaces for Leaders in the Kayaking and Raft-building sessions - these will be advertised to groups nearer to the event and places will be allocated on a first-come, first-served basis.